wordofwarning/wordofwarning.org/current/2022-worksahead/mccaffrey/index.md

 A one-man work-in-progress about revolution, hope, and our capacity for change.

 #### Access
-Dates: Thursday 26 + Friday 27 May 2022, 7pm<br>Timings: shown alongside two other new works; show duration approx 45mins; event duration approx 2hr 15min<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>COVID-19 measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.
+Dates: Thursday 26 + Friday 27 May 2022, 7pm<br>Duration: shown alongside two other new works; show approx 45mins; overall event approx 2hr 15min<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>COVID-19 measures: we <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.

 Ticketing: available to book via Contact *by the end of April*.